Data & information security

 How does NordLayer incorporate AES encryption?

-NordLayer encrypts data in transit using AES-256 or ChaCha20 ciphers (depending on the selected tunneling protocol.
-When OpenVPN protocol is enabled, it uses AES-256 encryption, while NordLynx uses ChaCha20.
-This leverages advanced encryption capabilities to ensure robust electronic data protection.
+NordLayer encrypts data in transit using AES-256 or ChaCha20 ciphers, depending on the selected tunneling protocol.
+When OpenVPN is enabled, it uses AES-256 encryption, while NordLynx employs ChaCha20.
+These advanced cryptography methods ensure strong protection of electronic data.

-By utilizing AES encryption algorithms with a key length of up to 256 bits, NordLayer secures sensitive data transmitted across networks, protecting it from unauthorized access and interception.
-NordLayer's implementation of AES encryption ensures data confidentiality and integrity, offering users peace of mind that their business communication is safe.
+By using AES encryption with key lengths of up to 256 bits, NordLayer secures sensitive data transmitted across networks, protecting it from unauthorized access and interception.
+Its implementation of AES encryption ensures data confidentiality and integrity, giving users peace of mind that their business communications remain secure.

-Contact NordLayer today to discuss your options for creating secure data exchange and access.
+Contact us today to discuss your options for creating secure data exchange and access.

 Senior Creative Copywriter